cuanfraser/Menyamen/Snarl/Planning/player.md

 /**
  * Specifies The interface for a Player component which:
  * - allows a player to move 2 grid units away in any cardinal or diagonal direction
- * - determines the end of a level versus the end of the game
- * - knows when to reject invalid game states.
+ * - Players should provide a unique name when registering
- */
-public interface RuleChecker {
+ * - Players needs to communicate the chosen action to the Game Manager */ public interface RuleChecker {